kmenzli/sphinx-poc/docs/Administration.rst

 Edit space
 -----------

-When you are a member of the group of spaces managers and you click on the edit icon |image309| of a specific space, you are redirected to the configuration page of that space in an another browser tab.
+Users with the "Manage Spaces" permission, can edit space settings by clicking the edit icon |image309| of a specific space.
+The Space Settings page of the target space is opened in another browser tab.

 |image310|

-You can edit the space's configuration by:
+One can edit the space settings by:

--  Changing its description
 -  Changing its name
 -  Adding or removing members
 -  Changing the space's visibility and accessibilty
 -  Adding or removing Applications
 -  Editing the space's navigation

-even if you are not a member on that space.
+.. tip: You can find :ref:`here <Manage-Space-Settings>` the possible actions for a space's manager.

 Delete space
 --------------

-Being a member of the spaces managers group allows you also to delete any space of the platform even the spaces where you are neither a manager nor a member.
+Being a member of the spaces managers group allows you also to :ref:`delete <Delete-Space>` any space of the platform even the spaces where you are neither a manager nor a member.

 You just need to click on the delete icon |image311| of the corresponding space in the interface of the tab "Manage spaces".

 |image312|

-A confirmation popup appears allowing you either to confirm or cancel the space's deletion.
+A confirmation popup appears allowing you either to confirm or cancel :ref:`the space's deletion <Delete-Space>`.

 |image313|

 If you click on Cancel button, nothing happens and if you click on the Delete button, the space is removed.

+.. note:: When you delete a space, all its date is also removed.

 .. _AdministratingSpaces.Permissions: